 All homes in our Original Timber range are earthquake resistant, and have performed exceptionally well during both the Christchurch earthquakes and the more recent Kaikoura earthquakes.
 To learn more, visit out Earthquake Resistant Homes page.

-You can view some of our tiny house plans by visiting our Original Timber house plans page.
+You can view some of our tiny house plans by visiting our Solid Timber house plans page.